 I take milk only when I feel constipated, otherwise not.
 To eat or drink in the presence of anybody, I do not like; I feel very awkward to do so.
 One feels awkward to do anything that is not considered decent.
 You consider it indecent to pass a stool; that is why you arrange for solitude for the same.
 I do not consider it indecent.
 If I suspect that somebody is coming to me at that time, I cry out that I am passing a stool; I do so not because I feel awkward if he sees me, but because he feels it indecent to see it.
 Once, while I was passing a stool, in spite of intimation, some persons both men and women - came to me and told me that it is considered fortunate to have the darshana at such a time and they were glad of having it.
 Just as you feel it awkward and indecent to pass a stool in somebody's presence I feel like that in eating and drinking.
 I do not like anybody by me at that time.
 My Jiva has decided that eating is an evil act.
 Even in my childhood at home I avoided taking food in the presence of somebody.
-They used to keep my food in a corner, and when everybody had left the kitchen, I used to go and eat that cold food.
-I used to feel ashamed to have food in a company.
+They used to keep my food in a company.
 To eat in solitude has been my nature.
 Later, I learnt that eating is a sinful act.
 Nobody likes to do a sinful act in the presence of somebody.